 We could address this issue of having lost the heavenly perspective from a number of passages.
-We could talk about Paul’s words to the Philippians in which he reminds them and us that our citizenship is in heaven, chapter 3 verse 20 and that we are waiting for the One who will transform the body of our humble state into conformity with the body of His glory, or we might even look at Colossians 3 where it says, “Set your affections on things above and not on things on the earth.”
-Or we might even study 1 John 2:15 to 17 where it says, “Love not the world, neither the things that are in the world, for all that is in the world, the lust of the flesh, the lust of the eyes and the pride of life, is not of God but is of the world and the world passes away."
-We could even study the passage in James where James says, “Friendship with the world is enmity with God.”
+We could talk about Paul’s words to the Philippians in which he reminds them and us that our citizenship is in heaven, chapter 3, verse 20, and that we are waiting for the One who will transform the body of our humble state into conformity with the body of His glory.
+Or we might even look at Colossians 3 where it says, “Set your affections on things above and not on things on the earth.”
+Or we might even study 1 John 2:15 to 17 where it says, “Love not the world, neither the things that are in the world.
+For all that is in the world, the lust of the flesh, the lust of the eyes and the pride of life, is not of God but is of the world.
+And the world passes away.”
+Or we could even study the passage in James where James says, “Friendship with the world is enmity with God.”

 You see, everything connected to our spiritual life and destiny is in heaven.
 Our Father is there.
 Our Savior is there.
 Our Comforter is there.
 Our fellow believers are there.
 Our name is there, our life is there, our inheritance is there, our home is there, our citizenship is there, our reward is there, our treasure is there.
 Everything that belongs to us is there.